nikMichel/StayPositiveAPI/README.md

 We need to send a HTTP POST Request to the the API , with JSON Data in the body with the following schema.

-The Phrase should include a <blank> where we want the API to return a word with a positive sentiment.
+The Phrase should include a `<blank>` where we want the API to return a wword suggestion with a positive sentiment.

 ## Project Structure